-This section is composed of excerpts from an overview written by Seth Benton, as part of the crypto-governance-research project.
+This section is composed of excerpts from an overview written by Seth Benton in mid-2019, as part of the crypto-governance-research project.

 The main goal of the MakerDAO is keeping the value of DAI, a collateral-backed cryptocurrency, stable relative to the US Dollar (i.e. a "soft peg" stablecoin).
 DAI is issued and managed through a system of smart contracts running on the Ethereum blockchain.
-MakerDAO governance is primarily concerned with determining the risk parameters that are used to manage the portfolio of assets backing DAI (currently just ETH, but soon others with the introduction of multi-collateral DAI).
+MakerDAO governance is primarily concerned with determining the risk parameters that are used to manage the portfolio of assets backing DAI (at time of writing just ETH, but soon others with the introduction of multi-collateral DAI).